 Nightmare (1964) Hammer Horror

 A British thriller by the Hammer group.
 A young girl is released from an institution on her sixteenth birthday, after having been believed to have killed her parents.
 Is someone trying to drive her mad?

-Robert Wagner plays a perfect all American sociopath in this film about an opportunistic fellow who sets his sights on becoming successful at any cost.
-When girlfriend Joanne Woodward gets pregnant that puts an obstacle in his way
+Robert Wagner plays a perfect all-American sociopath in this film about an opportunistic fellow who sets his sights on becoming successful at any cost.
+When his girlfriend Joanne Woodward gets pregnant that puts an obstacle in his way

 Scream Of Fear aka Touch of Fear (1961) Hammer Horror